Compassionate Representation When You Are Disabled

 There are two disability benefit programs you can apply for in the United States:

-Your Social Security Disability attorney in Massachusetts will provide you with more information regarding your eligibility for benefits under these programs.
+Social Security Disability attorney Eric Chisholm can offer more information regarding your eligibility for benefits under these programs.
+He can also help guide clients through the process of a personal injury case.
+Call today.

 How does the Social Security Administration (SSA) determine disability?